-The Spring Region Meeting was supposed to be in Albuquerque, New Mexico, but the COVID-19 pandemic changed the way we did business, and the meetings were held via WebEx.
+2019 Retreat, Linger at the Lake, at the Coeur d'Alene Resort.
+Connie Fudge was the chair.
+There were 62 members in attendance.
+The mentors were Kurdy Biggs, Jennifer Riefenberg and Sharron Rusewald.
+The theme of the 2019 Prospectors the COVID-19 pandemic changed the way we did business, and the meetings were held via WebEx.
 Before the meeting we had a special lecture from Jacqui Clarkson on Sashiko, a Japanese embroidery technique.
 The lecture was posted on the RMR website.
 The 2020 Clare Award winner was Janice Wood.
 The award was later presented at a Colorado Chapter meeting as the 2020 Seminar had been postponed.